ryqndev/learn-ryqn-dev/static/media/README.083d4784.md

 I like to think of front-end web development like this: As front-end developers, our job is to transform raw data into beautiful visual components.
 ## When should I use React?

 Going back to my definition of React, I said it makes writing webapps *easier*.
-That doesn't mean that without React, it is impossible to write the next Facebook but it does make the job 10000x more doable.
+That doesn't mean that without React, it is impossible to write the next Facebook.
 However, everything I've said so far is really just an argument for using a web framework/library and I would say that for pretty much any production project you have, you should always opt for a web framework/library of some sort whether that be React, JQuery, Vue, Svelte, Three.js, etc. over plain vanilla HTML/CSS/JS.

 React is, once again, a library for building web interfaces.
 Before you consider whether or not you want React or one of its competitors, ask yourself if a web interface is the most important part of your product.
 If you're building a AR/VR product in the browser, or a graphics intensive game, you probably don't need React.
 To reiterate, pick the right tool for the job.
 Accidental complexity is killer.